SD › Toronto with Kids

 Hot Tip number one: if you intend to do at least 3 of the first five attractions, get yourself a Toronto City Pass.
-It allows you to visit all 5 of these attractions within a 9 day period for way less than if you were buying tickets individually.
-It’s $59 US for adults and $39 US for kids as of April 2010.
+It allows you to visit all 5 of these attractions within a 9-day period for way less than if you were buying tickets individually.
+It’s US$ 77.65 for adults and US$ 52.88 for kids as of January 2021.

 1. CN Tower (and Rogers Centre)